Relativistic Black-Scholes model: Introduction

-(here $\alpha$ and $\beta$ are some deterministic functions).This generalization is counter intuitive: the amplitude $\sigma$, that multiplies the random factor $dW_t$, is stochastic now, but shouldn't $dW_t$ contain all the randomness?
+(here $\alpha$ and $\beta$ are some deterministic functions, $\tilde{W}_t$ is another Wiener process, different from $W_t$ in (\ref{gbm}) ).
+This generalization is counter intuitive: the amplitude $\sigma$, that multiplies the random factor $dW_t$, is stochastic now, but shouldn't $dW_t$ contain all the randomness?
 Moreover, stochastic volatility models also fail in certain situations e.g. in the limit $T\to 0$ where $T$ is the time to maturity \cite{Gatheral}.
 This could be a motivation to generalize further and introduce jumps i.e. discontinuous moves of the underling $S_t$ \cite{jumps}.\footnote{The reader will note that the line of reasoning presented here differs from the chronological way these ideas were considered.
 Jumps were introduced in 1976, three years after the Black-Scholes paper, stochastic volatility in 1993, local volatility in 1994.}

 It is clear that this way of making the models more general is likely to have little explanation power.
 These models may fit very well to the market data but in say 10 years from now they will most probably fail in some situations and one will have to make some other generalizations to fit the market data again.
 This implies that the stochastic volatility models are non falsifiable.